from scipy.io import loadmat

 .
 In addition, the random_state

-argument should be set to some number for reproducible results.
+argument should be set for reproducible results.

 = mne.preprocessing.ICA(